Who is collecting and using your personal data?

 We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal information to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal information on our instructions and they are subject to a duty of confidentiality.

-We will not share any of the information you provide during the recruitment process with any third parties for marketing purposes or store any of your information outside of the European Economic Area.
-The information you provide will be held securely by us whether the information is in electronic or physical format.
+We will not share any of the information you provide during the recruitment process with countries outside of the territorial scope of UK data protection laws.
+The information you provide will be held securely by us whether the information is in electronic or physical format and will only be shared with those that need to access this information to help support your application for a role.

 If you are offered an employment contract with Devon County Council whilst on the Temp Solutions register we may share information from your pre-employment checks and placement records with other members of the HR One team and the appointing officer to form part of your personnel contract file and to assess continuity of local government service.